Senior Administrative Assistant

 - Responds effectively to inquiries from students, staff and/or the public regarding departmental procedures or services.

-- Utilizes knowledge and understanding of underlying operational issues and established department/division policies and/or dictation to compose and edit technical and/or administrative correspondence, documentation, and complex reports using a personal computer.
+- Utilizes knowledge and understanding of underlying operational issues and established department/division practices and/or dictation to compose and edit technical and/or administrative correspondence, documentation, and complex reports using a personal computer.

 - Oversees and/or performs specialized recordkeeping requiring compilation and classification of varied information, data collection and database management, and/or specified information-gathering projects and tasks associated with department or division internal and external reporting or compliance requirements.